ContentSquare/chproxy/config/README.md

 users:
     - <cluster_user_config> ...

-# KillQueryUser - user configuration for killing
+# KillQueryUser - user configuration for killing timed out queries.
-# queries which has exceeded limits
+# By default timed out queries are killed from `default` user.
 kill_query_user: <kill_query_user_config> | optional

 # An interval for checking all cluster nodes for availability